xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 The Training_Prediction folder under Keypoints_Prediction contains the following:

 1. The subfolder FOMM contains Voxceleb data files and various functions related to FOMM inference.

-2. The subfolder PREDICTOR contains prediction functions using RNN, VAE and VRNN.
+The files are partially sourced from the original FOMM github: https://github.com/AliaksandrSiarohin/first-order-model

-The FOMM subfolder files are partially sourced from the original FOMM github: https://github.com/AliaksandrSiarohin/first-order-model
+3. The subfolder PREDICTOR contains prediction functions using RNN, VAE and VRNN.

-The PREDICTOR subfolder files are partially sourced from: https://github.com/google-research/google-research/tree/master/video_structure
+The files are partially sourced from: https://github.com/google-research/google-research/tree/master/video_structure

 The config folder under Keypoints_Prediction contains the yaml file for the VoxCeleb dataset.